 - Bounciness.
 Soft-Coated Wheaten Terriers romp and jump with great vigor, and things can go flying, including people.
 If you have small children, or if you or anyone who lives with you is elderly or infirm, I do not recommend Soft-Coated Wheatens.

-| Terriers cannot be trusted off-leash.
-They will take off -- oblivious to your frantic shouts -- after anything that runs. |
+Remember that terriers cannot be trusted off-leash.
+They will take off, oblivious to your frantic shouts, after anything that runs.

 - Fence security.
-Many terriers are clever escape artists who will go over or under fences in search of adventure.
-You may need higher fences than you might imagine for their small size.
-You may also need to sink wire into the ground along the fence line to thwart digging.
-Gates should have the highest quality locks.
+Soft Coated Wheaten Terriers are clever and agile dogs, and some individuals will go over or under fences in search of adventure.
+You may need higher fences than you might imagine for their moderate size.

 - Mind of their own.
-Soft-Coated Wheaten Terriers are not Golden Retrievers.
-Though they are more amenable to training than many other terriers and some excel in obedience competition, they must still be taught at an early age that they are not the rulers of the world.
+Though more amenable to training than other terriers, Soft Coated Wheatens must still be taught at an early age that they are not the rulers of the world.
 The toughness that makes them suited to killing vermin can frustrate you when you try to teach them anything.
-Most Softcoated Wheaten Terriers are stubborn.
-Some are dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.